Let us know you are coming

 Current options include:

-on a wharf, at a dedicated or temporary facility, or
+- on a wharf, at a dedicated or temporary facility, or

-en route, between the last port overseas and the first port of arrival in Australia
+- en route, between the last port overseas and the first port of arrival in Australia.

-How to contact the Maritime Traveller Processing Committee
+Contact details for the Maritime Traveller Processing Committee

-The Maritime Traveller Processing Committee (MTPC) operates Monday – Friday 8.30 am – 4.30 pm AEST (excluding public holidays).
-You can contact the MTPC by email
+The MTPC operates Monday - Friday 8.30 am - 4.30 pm Australian Eastern Standard Time (excluding public holidays).
+You can contact the MTPC by email at